Learning Minimally-Violating Continuous Control for Infeasible Linear Temporal Logic Specifications: EXPERIMENTAL RESULTS

-From the aspect of automaton-based rewards, prior works~\cite{Cai2020,cai2021softreinforcement} directly applies a linear combination of violation cost and automaton acceptance reward to formulate a MORL process, which has no guarantees on satisfaction and violation.
-Whereas our framework leveraging planning methods as guidance can improve the performance.
+From the aspect of automaton-based rewards, the work~\cite{Cai2020} directly applies a linear combination of violation cost and automaton acceptance reward to formulate a MORL process, with no guarantees on satisfaction and violation.
+Our proposed framework leveraging planning methods as guidance improves the performance.
 This seen in the learning comparisons in Fig.~\ref{fig:vehicle} and Fig.~\ref{fig:drone}.
-Moreover, we also compare the work~\cite{han2022reinforcement} that addresses infeasible cases for discrete MDP model.
-It finds the policy that satisfies the given LTL tasks as much as possible by intersecting with the maximum number of accepting sets of LDGBA~\cite{Sickert2016}.
+Moreover, we also compare the work~\cite{hasanbeig2019reinforcement} that addresses infeasible cases for discrete MDP model.
+It finds the policy that satisfies the given LTL tasks as much as possible by intersecting with the maximum number of accepting sets of an LDGBA~\cite{Sickert2016}.
 However, the LDGBAs of some LTL formulas only have one accepting set.
 As an example, Fig.~\ref{fig:automaton} shows the LDGBA of $\phi_{1,fin}=\Always\lnot\mathcal{O}\land\Eventually(\mathcal{G}_{1}\land\Eventually(\mathcal{G}_{2}\land\Eventually(\mathcal{G}_{3}))$ for an autonomous vehicle that has only one accepting set $\{q_3\}$.
 The same case also applies to the LTL formula $\phi_{1,inf}, \phi_{3,fin}$.
-In such cases, the work~\cite{han2022reinforcement} returns no solutions since the only accepting set is not accessible.
+In such cases, the work~\cite{hasanbeig2019reinforcement} returns no solution since the only accepting set is not accessible.

 \textbf{5.6 Training efficiency\text{ }} We record the training time for each reach-avoid sub-task for the finite-horizon LTL tasks i.e., $\phi_{1,fin}, \phi_{2,fin}, \phi_{3,fin}$ in two environments.
 We compared with the baseline "NED" that distributedly solves each reach-avoid sub-task using distance based rewards.
-The results of Fig.~\ref{fig:analysis} (b) shows that our framework is more efficient.
+The results in Fig.~\ref{fig:analysis} (b) shows that our framework is more efficient.